subtalegames/mimir/crates/subtale-mimir/README.md

-> Mímir is a contextual query engine (implemented in Rust) for video games with dynamic events (e.g. dialog, animations) driven by their current world's state.
+> Mímir is a contextual query engine for video games with dynamic events (e.g. dialog, animations) driven by their current world's state.

 ## Documentation